 Technology has clearly invaded our lives.
 Smartphone and gadget addiction is an epidemic spreading by the day.
 People are living in the fast lane, so absorbed in the digital world of games and entertainment, in their busy and crazy work schedules.
 Yes, we are moving ahead at a very fast pace, but I often wonder if people have the time to sit back and reflect upon the past.
 In this futuristic frenzy, are we going to forget our history?
-I am in particular, wondering about those who have had a close association with the Second World War.
+I am in particular, wondering about those who have had a close association with the First and Second World War.
 Are we today able to realize how such wars affect lives?
 What about the soldiers who suffer and die?
 Do we have the time and patience to look back through the pages of history, and remember those soldiers who died fighting for us?

 I feel the time is ripe now to not just sit and wonder, but prove in action that those anonymous soldiers who died fighting for us are not forgotten.
 Their sacrifices have contributed to our history.
 Things would have been different if not for those men who died fighting for us.

-So, I declared my project "FschJg-auf-Krad" My sole mission was to visit the former battlefields and soldiers' graveyards, and to offer them wreaths, and promote the message of peace.
+So, I declared my project "FschJg-auf-Krad" [paratrooper on sidecar] My sole mission was to visit the former battlefields and soldiers' graveyards, and to offer them wreaths, and promote the message of peace.
 Those lives that were lost need to be remembered, so that we and the generations to come understand the value of peace.
 Only the knowledge of what transpired during the two world wars, will make people realize how important it is to save life, and cherish peace.
 It will open our eyes to the bitter truth behind wars, about those power-hungry warmongers who benefit from wars and conveniently look the other way, while innocent people suffer and dread.
 We must understand that war involves lives of real people.
 It is not a game, where we can press the reset button at any time we desire.

 Visiting the soldiers' graveyards left an everlasting impression on my mind.
 Every single holy cross represented one life.
 Sadly, in the German graveyards, I often saw that one tombstone had multiple names carved on it.
 How ironical, as each of those names clubbed together after death, where in reality different entities, with separate identities, each unique life must have -had dreams, and hopes of their own, and left behind a family, a mother, a wife who gained nothing but endless sorrow and cries. .
 Let us not forget those soldiers, let us learn from our past, and understand how important peace truly is for us.